akurcubic/Food_order/README.md

 - **Order Processing & Status Updates** – Orders transition through different statuses (`ORDERED`, `PREPARING`, `IN_DELIVERY`, `DELIVERED`), with automatic updates handled in the background.
 - **Scheduled Orders** – Users can schedule an order for a specific time, and the system will automatically process it.
 If an order cannot be fulfilled due to system constraints, an error log is recorded.
 - **Permissions & Role-Based Access** – Specific permissions control user access to various actions, ensuring that only authorized users can perform administrative tasks.
-- **Real-Time Order Tracking** – Order statuses update dynamically using WebSockets, polling, or similar techniques, providing users with live updates without manual page refreshes.
+- **Real-Time Order Tracking** – Order statuses update dynamically using WebSockets, providing users with live updates without manual page refreshes.
 - **Error Logging & Reporting** – Errors related to scheduled orders (such as exceeding the maximum number of simultaneous orders) are recorded and available for review by users and administrators.
 - **Search & Filtering** – Users can search and filter orders based on status, creation date, and other parameters.
 Administrators have access to all users’ orders, while regular users can only view their own.
 - **Frontend Implementation** – A responsive user interface that allows users to interact with the system efficiently, including order creation, tracking, and searching functionalities.